PatternsOfChange/Recognition-Programme/README.md

 # Behavioral Change in Organizations: The effectiveness of Recognition Programmes and the Role of Reminders

 ## Overview
-This dissertation explores how **recency** affects the effectiveness of recognition programs in a private institution.
+This dissertation explores how effective are recognition programes and whether **reminders** affects the impact in a private institution.
 The research examines whether exposure to recent communications about a recognition program improves the adoption of desired behaviors.

 ### Key Objectives:
-- **Measure the impact** of recency on staff behavior within teams.
+- **Measure the impact** Does recognition programmes leads to changes in behaviour at firms?
+Can recognition programmes lead to Scrum Masters refining team features before start of development cycle?
-- **Test the hypothesis** that recency increases the effectiveness of recognition programs.
+- **Test the hypothesis** that recognition programmes are effective and whether reminders increases the effectiveness of recognition programs.
 - **Quantitative Analysis** using randomized controlled trials to measure results.

 ---